Your quick guide to Dharamsala

 Everything you need to know to make the most of your time in Dharamsala.
 A wonderful blog shared by our friend, Yoga Instructor and more, Chris.
 You can find more of his musings here.

-Dharamsala is a word that you’ll hear many travelers you come across speak about with fondness.
+Dharamsala is a word that you’ll hear many travellers you come across speak about with fondness.
 When you arrive in this mountain city of the Himalayas, it’s easy to see why.
 Green surrounds you from the grass and the myriad of trees descending down valleys and up mountain peaks.
-This is a sharp contrast to the dusty terrain that covers much of India, and this creates its own special vibes.Plan your trip
+This is a sharp contrast to the dusty terrain that covers much of India, and this creates its own special vibe.

 Be warned that the weather can change very quickly.
 The sun may be smiling one hour and the heavens pouring down furiously the next.
 But those storms can make for some epic lightning shows and the rain supports all the green around you.